-The Group's risk appetite is considered as a fundamental part of the Board's strategy setting and annual budget - if does not happen in isolation.
+The Group's risk appetite is considered as a fundamental part of the Board's strategy setting and annual budget - it does not happen in isolation.
 Our risk appetite is underpinned by our principal financial aim to continue delivering double-digit total returns and sustainable growing earnings.
 Having regard to the key risk developments in 2016 set out on page 22, the Board recalibrated our risk appetite.
-This recalibration considers both threats to - and opportunities in - our business in the context of macro and minor developments, not only in the PBSA sector, but also the broader Higher Education sector, property market and economy more generally.
+This recalibration considers both threats to - and apportunities in - our business in the context of macro and minor developments, not only in the PBSA sector, but also the broader Higher Education sector, property market and economy more generally.

-growth to the tree processing and a processing and the contraction of Great service With higher fee levels, the affordability and value of Higher Education remains a risk focus.
+atrats prompt of If although a group of the control of Great service With higher fee levels, the affordability and value of Higher Education remains a risk focus.
 Home for Success, PRISM and our University relationships remain an opportunity for us to differentiate from competitors.
-Brilliant properties Focusing our portfolio on high quality Universities and recycling our portfolio in a competitive market place.
+Brilliant properties 2 Focusing our portfolio on high quality Universities and recycling our portfolio in a competitive market place.
 Undertaking development activities.
-Growing and sustainable earnings3 During 2016, focus on becoming a REIT and ongoing compliance with REIT tests to enable REIT conversion effective 1 January 2017.
+Growing and sustainable earnings During 2016, focus on becoming a REIT and ongoing compliance with REIT tests to enable REIT conversion effective.
+I January 2017.
 Planning and completing our conversion to REIT status.
 Maintaining full occupancy across our portfolio.